Stat Trek

 We find that the probability of probability of a z-score being -1.818 or less is about 0.035.
 Of course, the result is the same, whether you work with raw scores or with z-scores.

 Note: Some analysts might have used the t-distribution to compute probabilities for this problem.
-We chose the normal distribution because the population variance was known and the sample size was large; but either choice would have been acceptable.
-In a previous lesson, we offered some guidelines for choosing between the normal and the t-distribution.
+We used the normal distribution because the population standard deviation was known and the sample size was large.
+If the population standard deviation had been unknown, we would have used the t-distribution.
+In a previous lesson, we presented guidelines for choosing between the normal distribution and the t-distribution.